-The “C word” has been known to strike fear in the heart of many a horse owner, and not without cause.
-It’s the number one medical killer of horses, not counting old age.
 Fortunately, many types of colic episodes resolve with minimal veterinary intervention, but in some cases, abdominal surgery becomes the only means available to save a horse’s life.
 This is often the case with enteroliths, some types of impaction, and with a strangulated segment of intestine, aka “twisted gut”.

 There is no clear-cut guide as to which horses will make a full recovery after surgery, but horses under six months of age tend to have a lower survival rate because they are at a greater risk of developing adhesions.

-Surgeries to remove enteroliths and impactions tend to have high success rates, and the lowest survival rates are usually colics caused by strangulation of the small intestine; even then, survival is linked with the duration of the strangulation, in other words, how long the bowel has been “twisted”.
+Surgeries to remove enteroliths and impactions tend to have high success rates, and the lowest survival rates are usually colics caused by strangulation of the small intestine.
+Even then, survival is linked with the duration of the strangulation, in other words, how long the bowel has been “twisted.”
 However, early diagnosis and prompt surgical intervention can reportedly result in success rates as high as 90% for these cases.

 Your horse will likely stay at the surgical intensive care facility for a week or two after the operation for close monitoring and treatment.
 Once he returns home, stall rest is strongly recommended, along with hand walking and limited grazing for the first four weeks.

 After the first month, horses can typically move to a small paddock for another four weeks before resuming a regular turnout routine.
-Exercise and training can resume after 10-12 weeks, so long as the incision has fully healed and there are no post-operative complications.
+Exercise and training can resume after 10-12 weeks, so long as the incision has fully healed, and there are no post-operative complications.

 As always, work side-by-side with your veterinarian to ensure your horse’s recovery success.

-Possible Complications of Surgery in Colic Horses
+Possible Complications of Colic Surgery on a Horse

 - Endotoxic shock, where damaged bowel can release bacteria which then may release endotoxins that can depress the heart and inhibit circulation to the body;